Lasted Updates

 What should I prepare if I need to take a TWU-authorized leave?

 Carefully review how taking time away from studies impacts your immigration and other potential impacts as described on this page, particularly if you will be on leave for more than 150 days and will be in Canada during your leave.
-Contact international student services through the Service Hub if you have any questions about the immigration impacts of taking a gap.

 Please note: